bagustris/speech-recognition-course/M3_Acoustic_Modeling/readme.md

 1. Far less data is available to train each triphone
 2. Some triphones will not be observed in training but may occur in testing

-A solution to these problems is in widespread use which involves pooling data associated with multiple context-dependent states that have similar properties and combining them into a single “tied” or “shared” HMM state.
-This tied state, known as a senone, is then used to compute the acoustic model scores for all of the original HMM states who's data was pooled to create it.
+A solution to these problems is in widespread use, which involves pooling data associated with multiple context-dependent states that have similar properties and combining them into a single “tied” or “shared” HMM state.
+This tied state, known as a one, is then used to compute the acoustic model scores for all of the original HMM states whose data was pooled to create it.

 Grouping a set of context-dependent triphone states into a collection of senones is performed using a *decision-tree clustering* process.
 A decision tree is constructed for every state of every context-independent phone.